rocktohq/event-management/Answers.md

 **Question- 5:**

 - **Answer:** C: 3
 - **Explaination:** Here, we are looping through the nums array's elements and the catch is the count += 1; action will be executed when the the condition: if (num) is true.
-For the first element of the array is 0, therefore the condition is false, so it'll go for the next elements and these all are true.
+For the first element of the array is 0, therefore the condition is false, so it'll go for the next elements and these all are true; the action will be executed and value of count variable will be increased by 1 every time.
 So, the anser is _3_.